praekeltfoundation/seaworthy/docs/getting-started.rst

   function scope, which means for each test function the fixture is completely reinitialized.
 Creating and starting up a container can be a little slow, so you need to think carefully about what scope to use for your fixtures.

+pytest is not required to use Seaworthy and there are several other ways to use the container as a fixture.
+For more information see :doc:`integrations`.